 exploring our methodology

 The event marked the next step in the evolution of the Defender Network towards a model of shared leadership.
-Through a carefully designed methodology, we are working to build trust and promote greater coordination among network members -- amplifying our collective impact across the region.
-The Defender Core Team the Defender Core Team, a group of Defenders who volunteered to craft new guiding documents and procedures for the network, presented their work to date.
-Together, network members reached a deeper shared understanding of the network evolution process.
+Through a carefully designed methodology, we worked to build trust and promote greater coordination among network members to amplify our collective impact across the region.
+The Core Team, a group of Defenders who volunteered to craft new guiding documents and procedures for the network, presented the work of its committees to the network as a whole for approval.
+Together, we implemented a new agile decision-making process and reached a deeper shared understanding of the network evolution process.

 making complex collaborations work

-To help members get immediate value from the network space, Defenders shared more than 20 possible “micro-collaborations” – small-scale requests for assistance from other network members.
+To generate immediate value from the network space, Defenders shared possible “micro-collaborations” – small-scale requests for assistance from other network members.
 For instance, one network member working with traumatized migrant clients asked if other Defenders could suggest possible partners who could offer psychological support.
-Another asked if Defenders could review and comment on a report for submission to the UN.
+Another asked if Defenders could review and comment on a report for submission to the United Nations.

-Defenders also formed 5 new project teams to develop their own initiatives within the new network structure.
+Defenders also formed 5 new project teams to develop longer term initiatives within the new network structure.
 These projects included a potential advocacy team to respond to shifting policies throughout Mexico and Central America, a task force to assess how to better safeguard the security of human rights defenders, and a pre-departure rights education project for migrant communities.

 Justice in Motion was in a unique position to respond to the family separation crisis in 2018, thanks to our cross-border model and wide-ranging connections with lawyers and nongovernmental organizations in Mexico and Central America.
 The Defenders who played a pivotal role in finding and reunifying the parents deported without their children shared stories and reflections on their experiences.
 These moving presentations helped everyone present to understand the power of the network’s mobilization and the emotional impact the crisis had on everyone it touched.

-Defenders Evelyne Sinquin and Anahí Castillo of La Red de Mujeres del Bajío, in Guanajuato, Mexico, guided their fellow network members through an interactive self-care workshop.
+Defenders of the Red de Mujeres del Bajío, in Guanajuato, Mexico, guided their fellow network members through an interactive self-care workshop.
 Participants had the opportunity to talk candidly about the emotional impact of frontline human rights work, as well as to practice different techniques for relieving stress and finding connection and solidarity with other Defenders.